elisechant/react-highcharts-wrapper/README.md

 [![Build Status](https://travis-ci.org/beestripes/react-highcharts-wrapper.svg?branch=master&)](https://travis-ci.org/beestripes/react-highcharts-wrapper)

-A wrapper for building charts with Highcharts and React.
+A React wrapper for building Highcharts components.

+*Render React components with 1:1 Highcharts config API*.

 ## Who is this library for?

 Anyone wanting to be productive with Highcharts in React.

-Render React components with 1:1 Highcharts config API.

 ## Demo (wip)